Rojali-Jena/AMAZON-UI-Clone/README.md

 # AMAZON UI Clone

-Build a simple UI Clone of AMAZON
+Build a simple UI Clone of AMAZON using HTML & CSS